José S. Alegría: Early years

-Alegría was born in the town of Dorado, Puerto Rico where he received his primary and secondary education.
-In 1901, he earned a teachers certificate.
+In 1901, he earned a teachers certificate in the "Normal" category, working as such for a brieft time.
 Alegría became interested in politics at a young age and when he was 16 years old, he founded the Federal Youth Committee of the Federal Party in the town of Barceloneta.
+The municipal assembly offered him a grant to study law abroad.
 His family sent him to the United States to continue his college education.
 He attended Valparaiso University, in Indiana and in 1908 earned his law degree.
+There he established a small source of income source by selling Puerto Rican cigars.
+Among the students at the university, Alegría was a distinguished student and considered a leader by other Puerto Ricans such as Francisco Delgado and gained nicknames such as "His Excellency" or "Mr. Allegro" from the Anglo students.

 Political career

 When he returned to Puerto Rico, he joined the Union Party of Puerto Rico.
 The Union Party was founded in February 1904 by Luis Muñoz Rivera, Rosendo Matienzo Cintrón, Antonio R. Barceló, José de Diego and others after the disbanding of the Federal Party.
 The party supported greater self-government for the island, though the party was divided between those in favor of independence and those favoring statehood.
 The party was highly successful electorally through the 1930s.
+Alegría participated in organizing the party's committee at Manatí.

 Alegría was named municipal judge of the town of Salinas.
 He also served as the municipal judge of the towns of Santa Isabel and Manatí in different occasions.
+Relocating to San Juan afterwards, Alegría was known for having a daily routine that saw him traverse the city on a regular basis, making stops to purchase a number of things from the newspaper and books to clothing and hats at defunct establishments like Joyería Bouret or La Primavera.
+He would frequently hold reunions with other professionals at places such La Mallorquina, with stops at the Banco Territorial or Colonial American Bank marking his afternoons.
+Alegría would work as a lawyer at Central Plazuela and at his personal office would work under the, by then obsolete, Spanish hours.
+Generally sociable and interested in a number of topics such as arts and other such amenities, he never thrived economically as a lawyer but his clients (such as Eduardo Georgetti) were generous with their gifts, which allowed him time to get involved in a number of whims.